carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6.md

 Click 'Draw' to see your results!
 You should see something like this:
 ![anvio screenshot](../images/anvio.png)

-*What you are looking at:
+What you are looking at:

 -the tree on the inside shows the clustering of your contigs.
 Contigs that were more similar according to k-mer frequency and coverage clustered together.

 -the rings on the outside show your samples.
 Each ring is a different sample.
-(So if you had a deep chlorophyll max sample, the rings are all different deep chlorophyll max samples.)
 This is a visualization of the mapping that you did last week, but now we can see the mapping across the whole sample, and for all samples at once.
 There is one black line per contig.
 The taller the black line, the more mapping for that contig.

 -the 'taxonomy' ring shows the centrifuge designation for the taxonomy of that particular contig.

--the 'GC content' ring shows the average percent of bases that were G or C as opposed to A or T for that contig.*
+-the 'GC content' ring shows the average percent of bases that were G or C as opposed to A or T for that contig.

 #### 15. Make bins
 We will go over the process for making bins together in class.